 The first is a dictionary item with inline key.
-In this case the line starts with a key followed by a dictionary tag: a colon followed by either a space $(:)$ or a newline.
+In this case the line starts with a key followed by a dictionary tag: a colon followed by either an ASCII space $(:)$ or a newline.
 The dictionary item consists of the key, the tag, and the trailing value.
-Any space between the key and the tag is ignored.
+Any Unicode white-space between the key and the tag is ignored.